cienciadadesdsuab/DS26-27/README.md

 ## Notebooks

 Click "Open in Colab" to launch a notebook directly from this repo.
-Each link always loads the latest version on `main` — no need to download or re-upload anything to Drive.

 Once open, use **File → Save a copy in Drive** to get your own editable copy to work on and save.